maptime/philadelphia/_posts/2015-04-06-what-is-maptime.md

 From an operations perspective, MaptimeHQ handles the important responsibilities involved with developing the strong foundation necessary to ensure a sustainable institution (e.g., bylaws, 501(c)3 non-profit status).

 **Equally importantly**, MaptimeHQ *enables* local chapter organizers **to succeed** by fostering a positive, welcoming, and constructive environment full of support, rainbows, and high-fives.
 They lead the way, but also stay out of the way, so chapter organizers have the autonomy to create unique sub-communities reflective of (and appropriate for) their home cities.
-More and more, chapter organizers support each other by sharing tutorials, tips, and words of encouragement.
+More and more, chapter organizers support each other by

 ![another slide from the phenomenal presentation referenced earlier. for the real deal, [click here](https://speakerdeck.com/bethschechter/what-time-is-it-its-maptime)]({{maptime.io/philadelphia}}/img/different-communities.png)

 At the local level, groups meet 1-2x a month.
 Sometimes to just hang out and make maps, and sometimes to learn about specific topics.
-Throughout it all, learning as much about what it takes to create successful mapping communities as we do about cartography and spatial analysis, constantly evolving for the better.
+Throughout it all, learning as much about what it takes to create successful mapping communities as we do about cartography and spatial analysis.
+And sharing tutorials, tips, and words of encouragement in an attempt to perpetually evolve our community for the better.

 #### This all sounds awesome, can I join maptime?